Debate France24: Africa faced with the challenge of Democracy

-Forthcoming colloquial, conferences and seminars based around the key themes of the Institute.
+Forthcoming colloquia, conferences and seminars based around the key themes of the Institute.

 This non-exhaustive list is a simple indicator and in no way obligates the IRG as to any of the content highlighted.
 The events organised or co-organised by the IRG are highlighted in bold.